 Custom & Template Blueprints in Kestra Enterprise – Private Templates

-How to create and manage Custom and Template Blueprints.
+How to create and manage Custom Blueprints.

 In addition to the publicly available Community Blueprints, Kestra allows you to create Custom Blueprints—private, reusable workflow templates tailored to your team.
 These blueprints help centralize orchestration patterns, document best practices, and streamline collaboration across your organization.